ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Flashlight mod in osu!mania mode][FL_M]

 In [osu!mania][osu!mania wikilink] mode, visible area is restricted to a relatively thin horizontal bar at the center of the screen with everything else obstructed.

 The usage of Flashlight mod will set the play as unranked play.

-## Special Mods
+## Special

-The mods listed below cannot be used in conjunction with each other, except for Relax and Spun Out.
+The mods listed below cannot be used in conjunction with each other, except for Relax, Spun Out, and ScoreV2.
 Additionally, Auto cannot be used along with Sudden Death/Perfect.

+Only the usage of Relax, Auto Pilot, or Auto/Cinema will not save the replay and score to the local leaderboard after leaving the results screen.
+However, the player can export the replay and then loading it to the osu! client will cause the play to appear on the local scoreboard of the beatmap with the specified mod displayed.

 ### Relax

 ![Relax (RL) mod icon][RL]

-> **osu!, osu!taiko, osu!catch only**
+> **osu!standard, osu!taiko, and osu!catch only**

-> Score multiplier: 0.00 (unranked)
+> Score multiplier: 0.00 (osu!standard, osu!taiko, osu!catch; unranked)

 > Shortcut key: `Z`

 ---

-> Description: You don't need to click.
+> You don't need to click.

 > Give your clicking/tapping finger a break from the heat of things.

 > \*\* UNRANKED \*\*

-In [osu!][osu! wikilink] mode, the player only need to hover the cursor to the hit objects and the Relax mod will clear the hit objects with perfect timing (or any later score values if the player reach the hit object late).
+In [osu!standard][osu! wikilink] mode, the player only need to hover the cursor to the hit objects and the Relax mod will clear the hit objects with perfect timing (or any later score values if the player reach the hit object late).

 Relax mod also hides the score, combo, and misses (except in osu!taiko) and makes it impossible to fail the map, much like No Fail mod does.
 Also, spins per minute value will be doubled, allowing the player to spin much faster easily and obtain a higher score than in regular play.

 ---

-> Description: Relax!
+> Relax!
 You will no longer get dizzyfied by ninja-like spinners, demanding drumrolls or unexpected katu's.

 > \*\* UNRANKED \*\*

+![Relax mod in osu!taiko mode][RL1]

 In [osu!taiko][osu!taiko wikilink] mode, Relax mod removes colour judgement; the correct colour for the note is hit regardless of the colour given, lenient timing to collect the slider ticks during drumrolls, and dendens can be cleared with any colour sequence instead of alternating the colour sequence.
+The animated mascot will also be removed in Relax mod.

 ---

-> Description: Use the mouse to control the catcher.
+> Use the mouse to control the catcher.

 > \*\* UNRANKED \*\*

 In [osu!catch][osu!catch wikilink] mode, Relax mod allows the character to be moved freely at any speed with the mouse.